danielfrg/danielfrg.com/content/blog/2018/07/tgik001.md

-Title: TGIK 001: A quick tour
+Title: Notes for: TGIK 001: A quick tour
 Slug: tgik-001-quick-tour
 Date: 2018-07-14 12:01
-Category: tech-notes
-Tags: Kubernetes
+Tags: Tech notes,Kubernetes
 Author: Daniel Rodriguez

-url: tech-notes/tgik-001-quick-tour
-save_as: tech-notes/tgik-001-quick-tour/index.html
-video_id: 9YYeE-bMWv8
+{% youtube 9YYeE-bMWv8 %}
-Rating: 5/5

 This spends a lot of time going trough a k8s install in AWS using Heptio's tool.
 Its kinda not as useful anymore since all clouds have a k8s as a service option.